-Established in 1995, the Pittsburgh Warburg Chapter brings together the German-American community and other interested individuals for discussions on important transatlantic topics affecting the region.
-The Chapter hosts a variety of events, including breakfast briefings in small groups of 10-25 people, luncheons that host 50 or more, and occasionally small dinner events.
-It also works closely with other local organizations including the Economics Club, the World Affairs Council of Pittsburgh, the Honorary Consul for the Federal Republic of Germany, and the German American Chamber of Commerce.
+Established in 1995, the Pittsburgh Warburg Chapter brings together the German-American community and other interested individuals to discuss critical transatlantic topics affecting the region.
+It also works closely with other local organizations, including the Economics Club, the World Affairs Council of Pittsburgh, the Honorary Consul for the Federal Republic of Germany, and the German American Chamber of Commerce.
 The Chapter also works with local colleges and universities throughout the region to reach students and faculty.
-The Chapter has hosted numerous events on topics such as climate change, sustainability, immigration, technology advancement, and foreign and security policy.
+The Chapter has hosted numerous events on German politics, climate change, immigration, technological advancement, and foreign and security policy.

 German American Chamber of Commerce